techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 So let's hope-- yeah.

-So in this case, we have a Cahoot Quiz Firebase Firestore database.
+So in this case, we have a Kahoot Quiz Firebase Firestore database.

-I do have certain stuff already created, which is I will be showing it in the Flutter flow platform.
+I do have certain stuff already created, which is I will be showing it in the Flutter Flow platform.

-If you see it here, this is the Flutter flow platform.
+If you see it here, this is the Flutter Flow platform.

 And hopefully, this is visible for you.